mattfarrow1/mattfarrow1.github.io/_drafts/2018-03-07-drop-down-lists-with-vlookup.md

 Well, that's not very pretty.

-### Combining Formulas

 Although the structure of the table works, it isn't very visually pleasing to look at a long list of `#N/A` cells where we haven't defined a contractor.
 Obviously, we won't be filling in every row on this sheet — we've left ourselves room based on how many contractors are working on this project.

-So how to get clean this up?
+So how do we clean this up?

+### Combining Formulas

 After thinking it over, I decided that the cleanest[^1] solution would be to wrap our `VLOOKUP` formula inside of an `IF` formula.
 An `IF` formula simply asks, "If this situation exists, then do `X`.
 If not, do `Y`."